sei-international/epi-macro-model/README.md

 ## Getting started with the Epidemiologic-Macroeconomic Model

-For instructions on using the Epidemiologic-Macroeconomic Model, see the [documentation](https://github.com/sei-international/epi-macro-model/blob/main/index.html).
+For instructions on using the Epidemiologic-Macroeconomic Model, see the documentation (<object data="{{ https://github.com/ccwagner/epi-macro-model-documentation/blob/main/epi-macro-model-documentation.pdf }}" width="1000" height="1000" type='application/pdf'/>).
 For the technical documentation of the version published on Mar 9, 2021 click [here].

 ## For more information